Quick Facts about Dyslexia Symptoms

 - Poor reading ability

 Reading will tend to be very slow and labored and, in some cases, you may note odd guesses at words based solely on context or word shape.
-Some dyslexics tend to see words holistically and thus “witch” and “watch” become almost indistinguishable: as the beginnings and ends are the same and the words have the same number of letters.
+Some with dyslexia tend to see words holistically and thus “witch” and “watch” become almost indistinguishable: as the beginnings and ends are the same and the words have the same number of letters.
 This is the reason that phonemic awareness is a prerequisite for reading.
 If students cannot mentally break larger words down into syllables, they can become overwhelmed when faced with multi-syllabic words.

 - Poor spelling ability